Kevin Cahoon: Theatre

 Cahoon portrayed the role of Trinculo in Barry Edelstein's production of The Tempest with The LA Philharmonic at The Walt Disney Concert Hall.
 He has performed regionally at The Berkshire Theatre Festival, NY Stage and Film, The Guthrie Theatre, The Muny, The Bucks County Playhouse, and The Williamstown Theatre Festival.
 Other regional theater credits include Kathleen Marshall's production of Love's Labors Lost for which he received a San Diego Theatre Critics Circle Nomination for Best Featured Actor in a play and he portrayed the Sheriff of Nottingham in Ken Ludwig's Robin Hood!, both at The Old Globe.
 He originated the role of Hans Christian Andersen in the American premiere of Stephen Schwartz's My Fairytale for California's PCPA and appeared in The Imaginary Invalid at Bard Summerscape alongside Peter Dinklage, in Minsky's at L.A.'s Ahmanson Theatre, and in the all-male production of A Funny Thing Happened on the Way to the Forum directed by Jessica Stone.
 Cahoon originated the role of Jr.Jr. in Moonshine: That Hee Haw Musical at the Dallas Theater Center written by Robert Horn, Shane McAnally, and Brandy Clark.

 Cahoon is featured in the Original Cast Recordings of Shucked, The Lion King, The Rocky Horror Show, The Wild Party, Babes In Arms, The Wedding Singer, and The Shaggs: Philosophy Of The World.

 He also appeared on the 1998, 2000, 2006, and 2023 Tony Awards.

-Cahoon most recently portrayed the role of Peanut in Shucked on Broadway, which opened on April 4, 2023, at the Nederlander Theatre.
+Cahoon most recently portrayed Melvyn Snyder in Tony Goldwyn and Savion Glover's production of Chez Joey at Arena Stage.
+Previously, the role of Peanut in Shucked on Broadway, which opened on April 4, 2023, at the Nederlander Theatre.
 In November and December 2024, Cahoon played Albin opposite Cheyenne Jackson in La Cage aux Folles at Pasadena Playhouse Directed by Sam Pinkleton.

 Cahoon is a voting member of the Tony Award Nominating Committee.

+He also received a Tony Nomination as a producer for 'Cats: The Jellicle Ball' currently running on Broadway.